JVS Toronto

 1. Prepare a clear and specific explanation about what exactly happened.

-Think through how you would describe the specifics of what happened when you were laid off from your job.
-Keep in mind that even if you have been furloughed/temporarily laid off and are still considered to be an employee, an employer may still want to know about what you have been doing while at home.
+Think through how you would describe what happened when you were laid off.
+Remember that even if you have been furloughed/temporarily laid off and are still considered an employee, an employer may still want to know about what you have been doing while at home.

 Your ability to talk about the gap with self-awareness and confidence can be impressive and can go a long way to convince employers that the gap has not affected your confidence or sense of self-worth.